bibainet/chrome-scroll-navigator/README.md

 * Right click — scroll to the bottom.
 * Click again — return to the previous position and continue reading.
 * Drag the left edge — scroll to the specified position.
+* Mouse wheel — scroll up/down by one page (whole screen).
 * Click on the toolbar icon — scroll to the top/bottom.

 ----